-Online applications for the upcoming fall semester will be available July 1 for the traditional program and September 1 for the advanced standing program.
+Online applications for the upcoming fall semester will be available July 1 for the traditional program and Sept.
+1 for the advanced standing program.
 The application deadline is Feb.
 15 for the traditional program and July 1 for the advanced standing program.
 The admission committee interviews applicants who meet the admissions requirements.
 The program accepts one class each fall semester.
 If accepted, classes will begin in August.
-All applicants pay a nonrefundable application fee of $25.
+All applicants pay a non-refundable application fee of $25.

 Admissions information may be obtained from the Office of Student Records and Registrar, the address is: